 Interestingly enough, the IRS doesn’t have a department that specifically deals with IRAs.
 Therefore, there are no exact statistics to go by.
 IRA custodians file Form 5498 showing the value of IRAs.
 No specifics are given, just generic numbers about how funds are invested.
 But yes, IRAs get audited, too.

-The Government Accountability Office recently issues a report about IRAs and the need to educate the IRS more about the plans and investments made.
+The Government Accountability Office recently issued a report about IRAs and the need to educate the IRS more about the plans and investments made.
 From that report: “Noncompliance involving IRAs with unconventional assets is generally detected through labor-intensive audits of individual taxpayers.
 IRS’s SB/SE division uses field audits to pursue complex individual tax return cases, including those that could involve IRAs with unconventional assets. …from fiscal years 2012 to 2016, IRS audited about 26,000 tax returns with IRA issues.”

 Retirement plans are all about saving on taxes, but you do have to pay them at some point.
 So long as you’re not trying to hide anything from the IRS and you’re not doing anything illegal, you will be fine.
 Yes, an audit can create stress, but they’re not all that scary if you are prepared for one.
 Don’t let that minuscule risk deter you from investing the way you want.
 You are not at any more risk if you choose to invest in real estate with IRA Financial than you are when investing in stocks at your local bank!
 The difference is IRA Financial has the best audit protection in the nation.
 Learn more about us here.